 Renewable energy projects are widely distributed across North Carolina, bringing investment to both urban and rural counties.
 Figure 2-2 illustrates the geographic distribution of renewable energy projects individually valued at \$1 million or greater.
-The figure including all eligible wind, landfill gas, biomass, hydroelectric, solar photovoltaics, and solar thermal projects valued over \$1 million.
-These projects account for renewable energy investment of approximately \$8,464.5 million (96% of the total \$8,794.3 million in renewable investment over the period).
+The figure includes all eligible wind, landfill gas, biomass, hydroelectric, solar photovoltaics, and solar thermal projects valued over \$1 million.
+These projects account for renewable energy investment of approximately \$12.9 billion (98% of the total \$13 billion in renewable investment over the period).

-Duplin, Robeson, and Catawba Counties each experienced more than \$300 million in renewable energy project investment from 2007 through 2016.
-Cumberland, Edgecombe, Pasquotank, Rutherford, Nash, Bladen, Perquimans, Scotland, and Wayne Counties each experienced between \$200 million and \$300 million in investment between 2007 and 2016.
+Duplin, and Robeson Counties both experienced more than \$600 million in renewable energy project investment from 2007 through 2018.
+Anson, Bladen, Bertie, Catawba, Cumberland, Currituck, Halifax, Nash, Scotland, and Wilson Counties each experienced more than \$300 million in investment between 2007 and 2018.